Coordinated Access and Assessment, or CAA, is the system that matches people experiencing homelessness to the housing and supports they need.

 CAA was first implemented in September 2013 to coordinate the intake of people into the system of care.
 As a result of this coordination:

-Individuals are connected with prevention and diversion resources upfront, thereby reducing new entries into homelessness;
+People are connected with prevention and diversion resources upfront, thereby reducing new entries into homelessness;

 People are supported and, if required, referred to programs designed to meet their needs, and